zondissima/cards/README.md

 ## Available sets

-* The "base" set, loaded by default, is the original game
+* The "base" set, loaded by default, is the original game.
+Demo: https://zondissima.free.nf/cards/index.html
 * The "her" set or "Cuddles for her" is a simple sequence of cuddles for her.
 Demo: https://zondissima.free.nf/cards/index.html?set=her

 ## Configuration
 A configuration object is inside the index.html and can be used to set the default card duration (to be moved as a set's property) a some other debug settings.

+## Debug mode
+Adding the parameter debug to the URL you can use the debug mode, which mainly shorten the timer.
+Example: https://zondissima.free.nf/cards/index.html?debug.
+To play a specific set in debug more, use https://zondissima.free.nf/cards/index.html?set=her&debug

 ## Help needed
 * A better organization of the code